 He identified three difficult positions in which leaders can find themselves.

 It is your ability to develop credible ideas that support your vision that will help you to achieve the ideal position of a leader.
 Good leaders demonstrate the ability to inspire their teams and achieve powerful Buy-In.
+Good leadership is self-aware and supports new ideas for future success.

 If you want to create change you must have the ability to influence people.
 However, this is a subject that raises much confusion and fear.